Independent Aboriginal Community Schools

 The Northern Territory has the highest percentage of Aboriginal and Torres Strait Islander students of any state or territory in Australia.

 There is significant cultural and linguistic diversity within NT Aboriginal communities.
 Schools strive to respond to the wishes and particular circumstances of their local communities, while providing the best possible education for individual students.
-There is also a proud tradition of providing boarding places for Aboriginal students, particularly those from remote areas.

 Northern Territory Independent schools work within the framework of the